The Ultimate Guide To Event Marketing Attribution and Measuring Event ROI

 # of Employees Recruited

 There are several different models for measuring ROI.
 Each presents strengths, weaknesses, and levels of complexity.
-Even if you choose the Return/Investment model, you’ll find room for complexity.
+You’ll find room for complexity even if you choose the Return/Investment model.
 Event value can mean revenue generated directly from the event (registrations, sponsorships, customers), but it can also mean a variety of other goals and metrics that may be easy or next-to-impossible to tie a dollar value to (leads generated, brand awareness, customer lifetime value).

 Whatever definitions of event value and cost you use, the models in this guide will help you calculate your return.
-You’ll notice that we use the term event revenue, but between you and us, we’re talking about the overall event value.
+You’ll notice that we use the term event revenue, but we’re talking about the overall event value between you and us.

 The simplest model is the return/investment model mentioned near the top of this piece.
 It’s ROI in its purest form.
 How much did you get out of the event?
 How much did the event cost?
 Simple.